Harish010818/chat-web-app/README.md

 # 💬 MERN Real-Time Chat App

-A powerful and responsive real-time chat application built using the **MERN stack** (MongoDB, Express.js, React, Node.js) with **Socket.io** for instant communication and **JWT authentication** for secure login.
+A powerful real-time chat application built using the **MERN stack** (MongoDB, Express.js, React, Node.js) with **Socket.io** for instant communication and **JWT authentication** for secure login.
 Users can chat in real-time, just like WhatsApp or Messenger.

 ---